Skip to content

 Democratic Change and Knowledge

 In an increasingly digital society, the conditions under which knowledge is created, shared and evaluated are changing.
 As a result, the very foundations of democratic processes are also shifting: for example, how people access information, form opinions and develop trust in institutions.
-This trust – whether in science, parliaments, the media or the judiciary – is central to the legitimacy o of democratic decision-making and the formation of public opinion.
+This trust – whether in science, parliaments, the media or the judiciary – is central to the legitimacy of democratic decision-making and the formation of public opinion.
 Digital developments are opening up new forms of knowledge acquisition, production and participation for various stakeholders in political processes.
-At the same time, they enable greater transparency in institutional decision-making.
-However, these changes also pose risks such as disinformation, algorithmic bias and the erosion of shared knowledge bases.
-For instance, when trust in science and the media begins to erode.
+At the same time, they are enabling greater transparency in institutional decision-making.
+However, these changes also pose risks such as disinformation, algorithmic bias and the erosion of shared knowledge.
+Such risks may especially arise when trust in science and the media diminishes.

-The research priority Democratic Change and Knowledge explores the role and interplay of knowledge and science in democratic self-determination, particularly in the context of digital challenges.
+The research focus area Democratic Change and Knowledge explores the role and interplay of knowledge and science in democratic self-determination, particularly in the context of digital challenges.
 It focuses on how scientific expertise can continue to inform democratic opinion formation when facts are contested and populist worldviews are gaining popularity.
-The research takes a multi-perspective approach, examining the risks of epistemic crises and strategies for fostering resilient democratic processes in the digital age.
+Taking a multi-perspective approach, the research examines the risks of epistemic crises and strategies for fostering resilient democratic processes in the digital age.

 Democratic Change and Knowledge combines political science, law, sociology and media studies.
-The aim is to understand the relationship between knowledge and democratic practices, and to identify the institutional conditions that allow for a stable, forward-looking democratic knowledge order.
+The aim is to understand the relationship between knowledge and democratic practices and to identify the institutional conditions that facilitate for a stable, forward-looking democratic knowledge order

 Research questions: Democratic Change and Knowledge

-• In what ways does a lack of trust in scientific knowledge affect the way democratic institutions and processes function?
+• In what ways is a lack of trust in scientific knowledge affecting the way democratic institutions and processes function?

-• Which institutional and legal frameworks can provide a stable knowledge base for democratic processes?
+• What institutional and legal frameworks can provide a stable knowledge base for democratic processes?

-• How does the use of AI-supported processes influence accountability and responsibility in democratic decision-making?
+• How is the use of AI-supported processes influencing accountability and responsibility in democratic decision-making?

 • What role does science play in democratic societies and how can scientific expertise remain effective in public discourse when key facts are controversial and politicised?